-A. The text of the digital resource is available to Pass

-assistive technology that allows the user to

-enable text-to-speech (TTS) functionality.

-Additional Information: NVDA read all the text on pages 4-8.
-However the

-pace was very fast.
+A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Fail Additional Information: NVDA read all the text on pages 12-16.
+However the pace was very fast and it always read the footers on each page which disrupted the flow of reading.
+Additionally, if there was a background color or image behind text it would often interrupt the flow the text and say "graphic."